Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-- How does science and philosophy fit into scholastic endeavors?
+- How do science and philosophy fit into scholastic endeavors?

 - How are teachers trained?
 What is the basis of their knowledge?

-- How does ‘religion’ impact all of the above?
+- How can religion impact all the above?

 We’re facing some serious situations with AIDS, Ebola and Depression in certain areas of the world where various religions do play a heavy role.
 We are dealing with all types of beliefs, be they ancestral, tribal or advanced experimental yet unproven treatments.